borgbackup/borg/docs/faq.rst

 If you can reproduce the issue with the proven filesystem, please file an issue in the |project_name| issue tracker about that.

-Why does running 'borgbackup check --repair' warn about data loss?
+Why does running 'borg check --repair' warn about data loss?
 ------------------------------------------------------------------

 Repair usually works for recovering data in a corrupted archive.
 However,